ankurg132/ankurg132/README.md

 <center>
 <h1>Hello everyone, I'm Ankur Gupta, an information technology student. </h1>
 <h2>I have some good knowledge of C++,HTML,CSS,JS,Python and can write Hello World in many more languages.</h2>
-<h2>🌱 I'm currently learning some Data Structures and algorithms along with some explorations here and there.
+<h2>🌱 I'm currently learning some Data Structures and algorithms along with some explorations here and there including a lot of things.
 I also like to contribute to open source.</h2>
 <h2>You can find me on-</h2>
 <a href='https://dev.to/ankurg132' target='_blank'>
   <img alt='Ankur Gupta&apos;s DEV Profile' height='30' src='https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg' width='30'/>